 A warm, homely style runs throughout the 22 guests rooms.
 Each has plush curtains, oil paintings, upholstered chairs and nice pieces of furniture (an old oak armoire, an antique dressing table, perhaps marble-topped bedside tables).
 They are also spotlessly clean, with loads of storage space and a writing desk.
 Comfortable beds dressed in crisp white linen ensure the first purpose of all hotels: a good night’s sleep.

 Classic Rooms are the least expensive, as they are the smallest and overlook a rather plain courtyard.
 Rooms continue to be categorised according to size as you move up the price ladder.
 We stayed in a Superior Room, which we found to be a little small, though the pale green walls and antique writing desk were charming.
 Deluxe Rooms offer slightly more space and enjoy top-floor views.
 The Junior Suite is the largest of the lot, with a comfy sitting area.
 Rooms overlooking the rue Sainte-Beuve are bright and double-glazed, so you can expect a quiet night’s sleep.

 Monochrome tiled bathrooms offer bathrobes and big white towels.
 Some baths are three-quarter size, though all have overhead showers.
-Families should note that some of the Standard and Superior Rooms can interconnect, making them good for older children.
+Families should note that some of the Classic and Superior Rooms can interconnect, making them good for older children.